Experience, Focus and Perspective

 MICHAEL L. ATKINSON - Founder

 Michael is a serial Investor, entrepreneur, speaker and restaurant technology multi-hyphenate living in Dallas, Texas.
-With more than 4 decades of industry experience as an operator, strategist, financier and technologist.
-Michael is a former consumer-sector investment banker who is deeply passionate and committed to solving restaurant business challenges using next generation technology to reimagine what a restaurant technology TechStack looks like in 2020.
+With more than four decades of industry experience as an operator, strategist, financier and technologist.
+Michael is a former consumer-sector investment banker who is deeply passionate and committed to solving restaurant business challenges using next generation technology to re-imagine what a restaurant technology Tech-Stack looks like in 2021.